jesusff/cmip6-for-cordex/CMIP6_studies_list.md

     reference: 1979-2005
   plausible_values:
   - min: 0
+    max: 1
+    source: eurocordex_gcm_selection_team
+    comment:
+      Test value
+  - min: 0
     max: 5
-    source: reference
+    source: author
     comment:
-      The range of plausible values is directly obtained from doi:
-      10.5194/gmd-2020-418, the maximum MAE obtained there is here rounded to the next integer.
+      The range of plausible values is directly obtained from the reference, the maximum MAE obtained there is here rounded to the next integer.

 ```